 But you’re not convinced.

 Earning points through signup bonuses and redeeming them for heavily discounted travel – it can’t be that simple!
 There’s gotta be a catch, right?
-Surely your partner’s fallen for some sort of elaborate scam, and this “Prince of Travel” character must be of the Nigerian variety? 😉
+Surely your partner’s fallen for some sort of elaborate scam? 😉

 Well, my girlfriend Jessica felt exactly the same way at the beginning, but ever since she got her first American Express card in 2015, we’ve been on some pretty incredible and life-changing adventures, including a winter trip to South East Asia, a two-week tour of Latin America, a summer trip to the World Cup in Russia, and a round-the-world tour of luxury hotels… all in business class or First Class!